IDC Names Securiti a Worldwide Leader in Data Privacy

 Elegant Consumer Frontend, Fully Automated Backend, Privacy Regulation Intelligent Everywhere.

 The Personal Data (Privacy) Ordinance (Cap.
-486) as amended in 2012 (the “PDPO) is the primary legislation in Hong Kong which was enacted to protect the privacy of individuals’ personal data, and regulate the collection, holding, processing, disclosure, or use of personal data by the organizations.
-The Data Protection Principles ( the “DPPs or DPP ''), which are contained in Schedule 1 to the PDPO, outline how entities should collect, handle, disclose, and use personal data.
+486), as amended in 2012 and 2021 (the “PDPO”), is the primary legislation in Hong Kong which was enacted to protect the privacy of individuals’ personal data and regulate the collection, holding, processing, disclosure, or use of personal data by the organizations.

 The solution